-May the force (of a nap) be with you
+May the force (of a power nap) be with you

 A short 20-minute nap has more power than all the caffeine you can drink in 20 minutes.
 Believe it or not?
 The truth is that the power nap can reset your system, provide a burst of alertness, increase your motor performance and give you that spurt of energy you’ve been searching for.
 Bet your favorite energy drink can’t do all that – without interfering with your sleep later at night!